-(which you need to obtain a DMF server license), the name of the license file, and a short description of the session is started in a new window displaying a copy of the contents of the license file.
+License Info Displays the hostname and unique system identifier session is started in a new window displaying a copy of the contents of the license file.
 You can add or delete licenses as desired.
 After you exit the editor, positive confirmation is requested before the original license file is replaced by the modified copy.
 For more information, see Chapter 2, "DMF Licensing" on page 43.